To eliminate your mosquito problem for good, you need to get to the source.

 To use mosquito bits, simply drop them into your water.
 The instructions will tell you how many are required for a given water supply.
 A good set of mosquito dunks will last for 7-14 days.

 Adding a tsp of extra virgin olive oil to a gallon of water kills mosquito larvae fast.
 The thin oil top layer on the surface will smother and suffocate the larvae, killing them in the process.
-Aside from olive oil, applying cinnamon oil kills mosquito larvae.
+Aside from olive oil, applying cinnamon oil also works.

 To do this, you’ll simply need to coat the surface of the water with something their breathing tubes can’t penetrate.
 One good option is vegetable oil.
 Simply spray enough vegetable oil on the water that there’s a visible gloss on the entire surface.